benbalter/WP-Resume/readme.txt

 Default permissions are automatically mapped to any standard WordPress roles (e.g., administrator, author, etc.) The ability to edit a positions is defined by `edit_resume_position`, to delete is `delete_resume_position`, etc., following the standard syntax and roles as for posts.
 Additionally, `edit_resume` allows access to the Resume->Options settings panel, and `edit_others_resume` allows access to other users' Resume->Options settings panel.
 To modify the default permissions, take a look at permissions plugins such as [Members](http://wordpress.org/extend/plugins/members/).

+= Can I display just one section on a page? =

+Yes!
+Simply pass a "section" parameter to the shortcode.
+You can identify the section by name, by ID, or by slug.
+Note, if your section has a hyphen in it, you may need to identify the section by ID.
+Examples: `[wp_resume section="9"]` or `[wp_resume section="experience"]`.

 == Planned Features ==

 * Import from LinkedIn via API